rackerlabs/support-how-to/content/how-to/cloud-networks/basic-network-troubleshooting/index.md

 product_url: cloud-networks
 ---

-This how-to provides Linux commands for basic network troubleshooting of the Cloud Server by using the web console in the Rackspace Cloud Control Panel.
+This article provides Linux commands for basic Cloud Server network troubleshooting by using the web console in the Rackspace Cloud Control Panel.

-### _ip addr show_ command
+### `ip addr show` command

-The **ip addr show** command shows the ip configuration of the Cloud Server.
-In the following example, the _eth0_ and _eth1_ interfaces are configured and _up_:
+The `ip addr show` command shows Cloud Server IP address configuration.
+In the following example, the **eth0** and **eth1** interfaces are configured and running:

     # ip addr show
     eth0      Link encap:Ethernet  HWaddr 40:40:d9:xx:xx:xx